Kluber wins 19th, strikes out 11 as Indians top White Sox

 Josh Donaldson, who was acquired from Toronto on Aug.
 31, drew a leadoff walk and scored from first on Cabrera’s hit.
 Donaldson also walked in the fourth, but was 0-for-2 and is batting .133 (2 for 15) in five games with Cleveland.

+Palka leads AL rookies with 25 home runs and has homered four times on Chicago’s road trip.

-The Indians rested most of their regulars Sunday, a day after clinching the division.
+The Indians rested most of their regulars Sunday, a day after clinching their third straight AL Central title.
 Francona returned to his usual lineup Tuesday night with the exception of designated hitter Edwin Encarnacion, who has missed the last two games after tweaking his ankle.

 TRAINER’S ROOM

 White Sox: OF Nicky Delmonico (stiff neck) was a late scratch.
-He was injured Sunday while diving for a ball in Baltimore.
+He injured his neck Sunday while diving for a ball in Baltimore.

 Indians: Francona said Encarnacion will return Wednesday.